gyalla/AWS_GPS/README.md

 ## Getting Started

-To make use of AWS-GPS you need to have at least two EC2 instances running in a VPC on Amazon Web Services.
+To make use of AWSome_GPS you need to have at least two EC2 instances running in a VPC on Amazon Web Services.
 Suppose the there are three instanace running on AWS labeled ec2-center.compute.amazonaws.com, ec2-pinger1.compute.amazonaws.com, ec2-pinger1.compute.amazonaws.com.
 First run

 ```